-The gun that killed M.K.
-Gandhi 70 years ago on this day didn’t fall silent as its occasional blazing is still turning living human beings into corpse.
-With Nathuram Godse’s offspring now ruling India and most of its states, sans a few ailing ones, their boot clicks is making a deafening sound than ever.
-The killer is turned into a saint by the very rabble-rousers who live on the corpse of Muslims, Dalits, tribals and Kashmiri people.
-The gun of Nathuram Godse is now killing people like Panesar, Dabholkar, Kalburgi and Gauri Lankesh.
-Many more who think and question are waiting on the line of fire, for their final ordeal.
+The gun that killed Mohandas Gandhi 70 years ago on this day didn’t fall silent yet, as its occasional blazing is still turning living human beings into corpses.
+As Gandhi’s murderer and Hindutva fascist terrorist Nathuram Godse’s offspring are now ruling India, the deafening boot click of fascism can be heard clearer than ever.
+The killer is now canonised as a saint and venerated by the very rabble-rousers who live on the corpse of Muslims, Dalits, tribals and Kashmiri people.
+The gun of Godse is still killing people like Govind Pansare, Narendra Dabholkar, MM Kalburgi and Gauri Lankesh.
+Others, who think and question, are waiting in the line of fire, for their final ordeal.

-For years, through track-II campaigns, guerilla marketing and incessant publications of books, pamphlets and videos, the RSS and its affiliate Hindutva terror organisations have been fighting an uphill battle to portray Nathuram Godse as a legendary figure, as an honest Hindu “patriot” and a role-model whom the youth should idolise.
-The Hindutva camp is building temples to worship the deity of Nathuram Godse and Narayan Dattatraya Apte, the associate of Godse who was killed by the Indian state for murdering M.K.
-Gandhi.
+For years, through track-II campaigns, guerilla marketing and incessant publications of books, pamphlets and videos, the Hindutva fascist fountainhead Rashtriya Swayamsevak Sangh (RSS) and its affiliate Hindutva terror organisations have been fighting an uphill battle to portray Godse as a legendary figure, as an honest Hindu “patriot” and a role-model whom the youth should idolise.
+The Hindutva camp is building temples to worship the deity of Godse and Narayan Dattatraya Apte, his lackey who was killed by the Indian state for murdering Gandhi.

-Despite the cosmetic show of Gandhism and their ritualistic respect to the Gandhi portrait and statues since the last two decades, when it started carving a niche among the mainstream, the BJP ministers and leaders love to loathe M.K.
-Gandhi in private for being a “Muslim appeaser” and highlight the “goodness” inherent in a “Marathi Brahmin” like Godse, who, according to the Hindutva camp, saved the country by killing an “infidel” like M.K.
-Gandhi.
-It’s not M.K.
-Gandhi the individual or his ideology that the RSS-led Hindutva camp hates the most, it hates the Muslims, towards whom Gandhi showed a fake, yet very hyped concern.
+Despite the cosmetic show of Gandhism and their ritualistic respect to the Gandhi portrait and statues since the last two decades, when it started carving a niche among the mainstream, the ruling Bharatiya Janata Party (BJP) ministers and leaders love to loathe Gandhi in private for being a “Muslim appeaser” and highlight the “goodness” inherent in a “Marathi Brahmin” like Godse, who, according to the Hindutva camp, saved the country by killing an “infidel” like Gandhi.
+It’s not Gandhi the individual or his ideology that the RSS-led Hindutva camp hates the most, it hates the Muslims, towards whom Gandhi showed a fake, yet very hyped concern.

 The contradiction between them is over the stake of power.
-Earlier they fought over which representative of the ruling classes should rule and which of the two imperialist blocs, the US imperialism-led bloc or the Soviet social-imperialism-led bloc should rule India during the heydays of the 1960s until the 1980s.
-Since the 1990s both camps have shown their undying loyalty to the US-ruled world order and most recently, the RSS-led Hindutva camp has risen to unapologetically support the neo-fascist, Islamophobic and racist world imperialism headed by the bloc of Donald Trump and his white supremacist allies of Europe.
+Earlier they fought over which representative of the ruling classes should rule and which of the two imperialist blocs, the US imperialism-led bloc or the Soviet social-imperialism-led bloc, should rule India.
+Since the 1990s both camps have shown their undying loyalty towards the US-ruled world order and most recently, the RSS-led Hindutva camp has risen to unapologetically support the neo-fascist, Islamophobic and racist world imperialism headed by Donald Trump and his white supremacist allies of Europe.

 “A comparative study of Gandhi’s Gujarati and English writings will reveal that how Mr Gandhi was deceiving people.”

-In a politically volatile and communally ravaged India, M.K.
-Gandhi found himself and his faction of the Congress Party in a very weak condition after 1945.
-Due to M.K.
-Gandhi’s initial support to the Nazi Germany-led Axis Power during the Second World War and his subsequent call for Quit India Movement to help the fascist Axis bloc win an easy victory against the British in India, the British rulers isolated him and picked Jawaharlal Nehru instead as their chief representative.
+In a politically volatile and communally ravaged India, Gandhi found himself and his faction of the Congress Party in a very weak condition after 1945.
+Due to Gandhi’s initial support to the Nazi Germany-led Axis Power during the Second World War and his subsequent call for Quit India Movement during the peak of the war to help the fascist Axis bloc win an easy victory against the British in India, the British rulers isolated him and picked Jawaharlal Nehru instead as their chief representative.

-Nathuram Godse was a mere pawn used by some powerful politicians and business tycoons to bring forth the eerie thunder of the fascist camp to the political conscience of India and turn individual terrorism into a cult practice that the BJP and the RSS religiously follow to this day.
-The prosecution didn’t try V.D.
-Savarkar and M.S.
-Golwalkar in the case.
-These two Hindutva stalwarts-cum-key conspirators were let-off the case of M.K.
-Gandhi’s murder by the Nehru government due to some secret reasons.
+Godse was a mere pawn used by some powerful politicians and business tycoons to bring forth the eerie thunder of the fascist camp to the political conscience of India and turn individual terrorism into a cult practice that the BJP and the RSS religiously follow to this day.
+The prosecution didn’t try Savarkar and Golwalkar in the case.
+These two Hindutva stalwarts-cum-key conspirators were given a waiver by the Nehru government due to some secret reasons that still raise doubts.

-Now that the progeny of Nathuram Godse, V.D.
-Savarkar and M.S.
-Golwalkar is in power under the leadership of Narendra Modi, there remains absolutely no scope that the country will ever know what transpired behind the scenes that led to the assassination of M.K.
-Gandhi.
-Using this lack of information as a weapon, the RSS’ footsoldiers, masquerading as “fringe”, will continue to carry out character assassination of M.K.
-Gandhi and J.L.
-Nehru, without ever fighting them politically, which the communists and left-wing forces always do.
-The BJP will keep distancing itself from these propaganda officially, as it once distanced itself cleverly from the fascist and genocidal doctrine of M.S.
-Golwalkar, the man it calls Guruji.
+Now that the progeny of Godse, Savarkar and Golwalkar are in power under the leadership of Narendra Modi, there remains absolutely no scope that the country will ever know what transpired behind the scenes that led to the assassination of Gandhi.
+Using this lack of information as a weapon, the RSS’s footsoldiers, masquerading as “fringe”, will continue character assassination of Gandhi and Nehru, without ever fighting them politically, which the communists and left-wing forces always do.
+The BJP will keep distancing itself from such propaganda officially, as it once distanced itself cleverly from the fascist and genocidal doctrine of Golwalkar, the man it calls Guruji.